Installing desktop applications

 Single User License

 If you have a single-user license, either place it in one of the license file locations or click the ‘Install license’ button that appears when the application starts and browse for the license file supplied by Cresset.

 Site, Node-locked or Counted License

 If you have been issued with a node-locked or counted license from Cresset, then we will also supply you with a license server.
-Please contact Cresset support for details for details.
+Please contact Cresset support for details.